sts10/fgift/README.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Install fgift: `cargo install --git https://github.com/sts10/fgift --branch main`

-Alternatively, I periodically publish Releases to GitHub, each with an executable file.

 You should now be able to run `fgift` from anywhere in your terminal.
 Run `fgift --help` for help.

 To upgrade fgift, run `cargo install --force --git https://github.com/sts10/fgift --branch main`.

+Alternatively, if you don't want to install Rust and Cargo, I periodically publish Releases to GitHub, each with an executable file.

 ## Examples